How to Potty Train Your Puppy

 What is short-term confinement?

-Short-term confinement means putting your puppy in his crate.
-Crate time is useful for house-training, brief alone-time, settling, and any form of travel.
-Most importantly, a crate teaches your puppy to hold it when he has to go to the bathroom.
+Crates are a useful short-term confinement tool for house-training, brief alone-time, settling, and any form of travel.
+They also help teach your puppy to hold it when they have to go to the bathroom.
 A crate helps your puppy in many ways—and can save your carpet and furniture!

 When do I use the crate for my puppy?